-What if this was your LAST year of life?
+If this was your LAST year of life?

-Or if this was your last week?
+Or, would you enjoy life… if this was your last week?

 And dive in and swim to the nearest island and meet an islander and drink rum.

 Or you’d serial watch your favorite guilty pleasure while wolfing down buttery popcorn and dark chocolate.